REISHI

 One randomized, double-blind, multi-centred study using a polysaccharide extract showed improvements in ECG, palpitations/shortness of breath and chest pain.[12]

-LIVER PROTECTION
+LIVER

-ANTIMICROBIAL BENEFITS - INFECTIONS
+ANTIMICROBIAL - INFECTIONS

-MENTAL WELLBEING & FATIGUE REDUCTION
+MENTAL WELLBEING & FATIGUE

 Collapsible content